Killing Fey Filled Regrets

 “Take a hard look at the group in front of us.
 You tell me which one is the leader.”

-“Sure, I just pick the tallest …” I looked at Alleck, staring at the pack.
-The growing confusion giving way to fear on his face was more open than a flesh wound.
+“Sure, I just pick the tallest …” His voice dies out, and in my peripheral vision, I can see confusion giving way to fear, the emotion more open on his face than a flesh wound.

-He looked at me and said, “They are all the same size.”
+He looked at me and said, “They are all the same size.
+So all of them are leaders?”

-A terrible hiss came from the group.
+A terrible hiss came from the monsters by the forest’s edge.
 Our target began fighting the others, wounding one deep in the chest.
-It cried out, gurgling on its own greenish-black blood.
-From the forest came this rumbling hiss, like one of those red caps but bigger, darker, meaner, and worst of all, older.
-A fast form, flung by its own gale, smashed into our target, killing it instantly.
-This much larger creature grabbed the hat and ripped it off the head.
-Black-green blood bubbled from the neck wound like a poorly sealed cartridge dropped in water.
+The loser cried out, gurgling on its greenish-black blood.
+From the forest came a new monster.
+It was like a red cap leader, but darker in color and mood, and worst of all, when dealing with any fey, older.
+A fast form, flung by its own wind, smashed into our target, killing it instantly.
+This much larger creature grabbed our target’s hat and head in one hand and ripped it off the neck.
+Monstrous fluid bubbled from the neck wound like a poorly sealed cartridge dropped in a stout.

-“If it were that, we would be dead.
+“If that, we would be dead.
 It’s almost worse.”

 “Worse, what could be worse than a lord-strong monster?”